nrwl/nx/docs/angular/guides/configuration.md

 - `maxParallel` defines the max number of processes used.
 - `captureStderr` defines whether the cache will capture stderr or just stdout
 - `cacheDirectory` defines where the local cache is stored, which is `node_modules/.cache/nx` by default.
-- `runtimeCacheInputs` define the list of commands that will be ran by the runner to include into the computation hash value.
+- `runtimeCacheInputs` define the list of commands that will be run by the runner to include into the computation hash value.

 `runtimeCacheInputs` can be set as follows: